iamsuryasonar/webdev-notes/React.md

 }
 ```

-### Q.3 ways to solve functions, arrays, objects recreated on every render.
+### Q. 3 ways to solve functions, arrays, objects recreated on every render.
+->

-1-put it outside if it not depend on any thing inside component
+- put it outside if it not depend on any thing inside component

-2-put it inside effect
+- put it inside effect

-3-useMemo or useCallback
+- useMemo or useCallback

-## Extra question to prepare- How can we fetch API data without using useEffect hook?
+## Extra question to prepare-

+- How can we fetch API data without using useEffect hook?
 - What are the security measures which should be considered during development?
 - Can we return setData inside a component?
 - Multiple useEffects in a same component?